flyteorg/flyte/docs/deployment/configuration/auth_setup.rst

          helm upgrade <release-name> flyteorg/flyte-binary -n <your-namespace> --values <your-values-file>.yaml

-      10. Verify that the `flytepropeller`, `flytescheduler` and `flyteadmin` Pods are restarted and Running:
+      10. Verify that the `flytepropeller`, `flytescheduler` and `flyteadmin` Pods are restarted and running:

       .. prompt:: bash $